 Though not particularly notable, fishing through Cataract Canyon is allowed and requires a Utah State fishing license.
 Fishing must be from shore while in camp, and is catch and release.

 Guests should be dressed, ready to raft!
-Meeting place is our Moab Adventure Center, 225 S Main.
+Meeting place is Marriott SpringHill Suites Moab, 1865 N Hwy 191.
 Swimsuit (or sports bra and quick dry underwear for women) under quick dry shirt and shorts, water shoes or sandals, then brimmed hat and sunglasses with retention device.
 Don’t forget a water bottle with carabiner, sunscreen and lip balm to go in the day bag.
+Rain gear goes on the raft with you, so keep it handy.

 Cataract Canyon is located in beautiful Canyonlands Natl Park.
 The combination of sun and water demands adequate skin protection from sunburn.
 Plan to bring a plentiful supply of sunscreen, and 15+SPF lip balm to be reapplied throughout the day.
 A brimmed sun hat or baseball cap should have a retention device.
 Clothing items to consider include quick-dry long-sleeved shirts and long pants for additional coverage.
 Sarongs or bandanas (dipped in the river) provide sun protection and evaporative cooling effects.
 Plan to drink lots of fluids to keep hydrated.